agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 of useful topics---SQL, startups and equity, tech interviews, etc.---the majority of the learning is project based.
 You pick a project and then spend a few weeks (feverishly) working on it, learning by doing and by talking to the people around you.
-I wrote about my project, [WhereTo.Photo][my_project], if you are interested in what one of these projects looks like.
+If you are interested in seeing what one of these projects looks like, I wrote about mine in detail: [WhereTo.Photo][my_project].

 [my_project]: {% post_url 2016-09-22-whereto_photo %}

-The program is structured like this:
+The program is structured as follows:

 - 4 weeks of building a data project
 - 3 weeks of demoing the project at various companies
 - 3+ weeks of interviewing with companies you demoed at

-Throughout the program you receive guidance from the Insight staff (many of whom were hired out of the program), industry mentors, previous fellows, and the other fellows that make up your session.
-This last group **shouldn't be underestimated**: you learn a lot from the other fellows as you ask each other for help with your projects.
-Everyone is an expert at something, and a novice at something else.

 During the first few weeks, companies come by to present what they do and why they need data scientists.
 After all the companies have presented you put